 Now Open for Enrollment: EECO Pilot Program

 Eligible Minnesota growers can now enroll in the Forever Green EECO Implementation Program.
-This pilot program supports the early commercial success and environmental benefits of the continuous living cover crops and cropping systems being developed by the University of Minnesota Forever Green Initiative, starting with Kernza® perennial grain.
+This program supports the early commercial success and environmental benefits of the continuous living cover crops and cropping systems being developed by the University of Minnesota Forever Green Initiative, including Kernza® perennial grain.

 The program is funded by the State of Minnesota’s Clean Water Fund (CWF), was developed in partnership with the Minnesota Department of Agriculture (MDA), and will be implemented by UMN Forever Green staff along with the support of key institutional and local partners across the State.

-The program prioritizes three multi-County regions in Southeast, Southwest, and Central MN that have been dubbed Economic and Environmental Clusters of Opportunity, or EECOs.
+The program prioritizes multi-County regions across MN that have been dubbed Economic and Environmental Clusters of Opportunity, or EECOs.
 This regional strategy will:

 WHO IS ELIGIBLE?